RocheGregory/vmw-openstack/vmw-fueled/README.md

 ![](docs/fuel-deployment.png)

 ## Consume openstack as usual
-  * Creation of a new network == creation of a new PORTGROUP in VDS with a VLANID in the range
+  * Creation of a new network == creation of a new PORTGROUP in VDS with a VLANID taken in the range
   * Spawn a VM in neutron network == the VM VNIC is attached to the corresponding PORTGROUP by vCenter

 Example of corresponding PORTGROUP to neutron network, automatically created by VDS plugin